 Dr. Legleiter joined the USGS Geomorphology and Sediment Transport Laboratory in January 2016.
 Before coming to the Survey, Legleiter was employed as an Associate Professor of Geography at the University of Wyoming.
 He earned a doctoral degree from the University of California Santa Barbara, graduating in 2009.

 Dr. Legleiter's research focuses on the application of remote sensing to rivers, specifically hyperspectral imaging of sand- and gravel-bed channels.
 His interests also encompass fluvial geomorphology and sediment transport as he seeks to understand the mechanisms by which the movement of water and sediment direct the morphologic evolution of rivers.
 For this reason, Legleiter conducts studies of channel change, for which remote sensing has proven to be a powerful tool.
-Current work is focused on developing new methods of measuring river discharge via remote sensing.
+Current work is focused on developing new methods of measuring river discharge and estimating tracer dye concentrations via remote sensing.